The Kenwood Collection: Criminal investigation

 One of the subcontractors of the development project, Kraft Electrical Contracting, reported that he had spoken with both the FBI and Hamilton County Sheriff.

 The FBI has taken over the Criminal Investigation was first opened by the Hamilton County Sheriff Department.
 The FBI has started to question people who worked on the project.

 On Nov.
 16, 2012 Matt Daniels was indicted on 25 conspiracy and fraud counts.
 It was alleged that he used the money for personal gain.

 Former Bear Creek CFO's Tina Schmidt pleaded guilty to one count of conspiracy to commit bank fraud in connection to the Kenwood Towne Place development.
-In her plea agreement she claimed she "“knowingly and intentionally worked with other people – including individuals identified herein by the initials M.D. and A.T. – to executive a scheme to defraud federally-insured financial institutions – namely Bank of America and its predecessor entity, LaSalle Bank.”"
+In her plea agreement she claimed she "knowingly and intentionally worked with other people – including individuals identified herein by the initials M.D. and A.T. – to executive a scheme to defraud federally-insured financial institutions – namely Bank of America and its predecessor entity, LaSalle Bank."

-On December 20, 2013 Matt Daniels the former Kenwood Towne Place developer was found not guilty on all charges.
-Daniles had faced 23 counts of fraud in relation to the failed project.
-The two other charges he was facing from the 25 counts he was indicted on were dismissed.
+On December 20, 2013, former Kenwood Towne Place developer Matt Daniels was found not guilty on all charges.
+Daniels had faced 23 counts of fraud in relation to the failed project.
+The two other charges he faced, from the 25 counts he was indicted on, were dismissed.